 Seems simple from the outside looking in.
 But it's actually very complicated.
-To reach this diagnosis I saw many specialists, had endless tests, lots of blood draws, time in hospitals and doctors offices etc etc.
+To reach this diagnosis I saw a variety of specialists (all trying to figure out different symptoms), had endless tests, lots of blood draws, time in hospitals and doctors offices etc etc.

 I debated sharing my diagnosis publicly because Lyme Disease is a very controversial thing in the medical field.

 An invisible illness is tough for people to wrap their heads around.
 Because on the outside, you may look fine.
 Most people don't see the waves of up and downs you experience daily, weekly, monthly...